joniles/mpxj/mkdocs/docs/howto-read-opc.md

 reader.exportProject(opcProject, "export-file.xml", OpcExportType.XML, false);
 ```

-The final argument determines whether the result file is compressed or not.
+The final argument determines whether the resulting file is compressed or not.
 Setting this argument to true will create a zip file containing the requested
 XER or XML file: